-184. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Complaint and the paragraphs in the counts below as though fully set forth herein.
+168. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Complaint and the paragraphs in the counts below as though fully set forth herein.

-185. The 2022 maps violate Section 2 of the VRA, as amended, 52 U.S.C.§ 10301, which is enforceable both via a private right of action and via 42 U.S.C.§ 1983.

-186. As detailed in the prior paragraphs of this Complaint, the 2022 maps dilute the voting strength of Black Mississippians in violation of the VRA, particularly with respect to the configuration of Senate Districts in (1) the DeSoto County area, (2) the Golden Triangle area, (3) the South-Central Mississippi area near Copiah, Simpson, and Jefferson Davis counties, and (4) the Hattiesburg area, and with respect to the configuration of House Districts in (1) the Western Hinds County area, (2) the area north of the Golden Triangle between West Point and Tupelo, and (3) the area between Laurel and Meridian in and around Jasper and Clarke counties.
+- 169. The 2022 maps violate Section 2 of the VRA, as amended, 52 U.S.C. § 10301, which is enforceable both via a private right of action and via 42 U.S.C. § 1983. - dilute the voting strength of Black Mississippians in violation of the VRA, particularly with respect to the configuration of Senate Districts in (1) the DeSoto County area, (2) the Golden Triangle area, (3) the South-Central Mississippi area near Copiah, Simpson, and Jefferson Davis counties, and (4) the Hattiesburg area, and with respect to the configuration of House Districts in (1) the Western Hinds County area, (2) the area north of the Golden Triangle between West Point and Tupelo, and (3) the area between Laurel and Meridian in and around Jasper and Clarke counties.
 The 2022 maps do not afford Plaintiffs an equal opportunity to participate in the political process and to elect representatives of their choice, and they deny Plaintiffs the right to vote in elections without discrimination on account of their race and color, all in violation of 52 U.S.C. § 10301.

-COUNT II: 42 U.S.C. § 1983 Racial Gerrymandering in Violation of the Fourteenth Amendment to the U.S. Constitution
+COUNT II: 42 U.S.C. § 1983